-S. No. Understand CO1 Learn how to synthesize inorganic complexes CO2 Synthesize the geometrical isomers of the complexes СО3 Analyze structure of inorganic complexes from spectral data
+S. No. On completing the course, students will be able to CO1 Learn how to synthesize inorganic complexes CO2 Synthesize the geometrical isomers of the complexes CO3 Analyze structure of inorganic complexes from spectral data

-CO4 have hands-on experience/practical knowledge in performing experiments CO5 Get Practical knowledge about UV and FTIR
+CO4 Have hands-on experience/ practical knowledge in performing experiments CO5 Get Practical knowledge about UV and FTIR